Everything you need to know about hard water and how an electronic water descaler can help

 • Your annual energy bills could, on average, increase by £200.

-• Clothes washed in appliances using hard water wear down quicker.
+• Clothes washed in appliances wear down quicker.

-• Excessive washing in hard water can cause glasswork to become more brittle.
+• Excessive washing can cause glasswork to become more brittle.

 • Pipes are more likely to crack and break, causing damaging leaks.